eriklilljequist/homeassistant_templates/README.md

 # About
-Utilities scripts and files for templates in my Home Assistant
+Appdaemon apps and templates for my Home Assistant

-# TODO
-- If time is within off_peak_2 then include off_peak_1 average price in the calculation